-The analysis focused on the winter seasons of two years of data: 2015 and 2016.
-Climatolo-176 gies of mountain wave activity (Julian and Julian (1969), Wolff and Sharman (2008)) show that this activity is larger over the Rocky Mountains during the winter months, when low-level winds 178 are strong and westerly (i.e. perpendicular to the dominant mountain ridges).
-Furthermore, the 179 stronger jet stream in winter favours the existence of both speed and directional wind shear via 180 the thermal wind relation.
-The atmospheric conditions were evaluated using soundings mea-181 sured upstream of the Rocky Mountains.
-The meteorological station selected was Grand Junc-182 tion (Fig. 1), and the data were downloaded from the website of the University of Wyoming (http://weather.uwyo.edu/upperair/sounding.html).
-In Fig. 2 the wind speed and direction, as 184 well as the atmospheric stability (quantified through the squared Brunt-Väisälä frequency N^2) are 185 shown for 7th February 2015 at 00 UTC.
+The analysis focused on the winter seasons of 2 years of data: 2015 and 2016.
+Climatologies of mountain-wave activity (Julian and Julian 1969; Wolff and Sharman 2008) show that this activity is larger over the Rocky Mountains during the winter months, when low-level winds are strong and westerly (i.e., perpendicular to the dominant mountain ridges).
+Furthermore, the stronger jet stream in winter favors the existence of both speed and directional wind shear via the thermal wind relation.
+The atmospheric conditions were evaluated using soundings measured upstream of the Rocky Mountains.
+The meteorological station selected was Grand Junction, Colorado (Fig. 1), and the data were downloaded from the website of the University of Wyoming (http:// weather.uwyo.edu/upperair/sounding.html).
+In Fig. 2 the wind speed and direction, as well as the atmospheric stability (quantified through the squared Brunt-Väisälä frequency $N^2$ ) are shown at 0000 UTC 7 February 2015.
 This day was chosen as a case study because of the fairly continuous change of wind direction with height and a tropopause height of about 11 km.
-The existence of a high tropopause facilitates excluding the stability change with height taking place in its vicinity from the possible mechanisms causing wave breaking and, thus, responsible for the 189 turbulence encounters reported in the first 10 km of the atmosphere (further indications that this 190 is plausible are given below).
-As can be seen in Fig. 2, the rate of wind turning with height is 191 not constant, but varies from a maximum of 50 degrees km-1 at lower levels (up to 4 km) and 10 192 degrees km-1 at higher altitudes (6 - 8 km), to a slower rotation rate (between 3 degrees km-1 and 193 5 degrees km-1) in the atmospheric layers between 4 and 6 km and above 10 km, respectively.
-194 The stronger wind turning existing in the lowest few kilometres of the atmosphere is expected, being probably due to boundary layer processes.
-196
+The existence of a high tropopause facilitates excluding the stability change with height taking place in its vicinity from the possible mechanisms causing wave breaking and, thus, responsible for the turbulence encounters reported in the first 10 km of the atmosphere (further indications that this is plausible are given below).
+As can be seen in Fig. 2, the rate of wind turning with height is not constant but varies from a maximum of $50^{\circ}$ km-1 at lower levels (up to 4 km) and $10^{\circ}$ km-1 at higher altitudes (6-8 km), to a slower rotation rate (between $3^{\circ}$ and $5^{\circ}$ km-1) in the atmospheric layers between 4 and 6 km and above 10 km, respectively.
+The stronger wind turning existing in the lowest few kilometers of the atmosphere is expected, being probably due to boundary layer processes.

 Figure 1b shows the location of the turbulence reports associated with the atmospheric conditions presented in Fig. 2.
-These reports were issued between 2 hours before and 1 hour after 00 UTC of 7th February 2015.
-Table 1 provides details about the turbulence encounters such as type, altitude, time of occurrence, intensity of the turbulence, and the cubic root of the eddy dissipation rate ($\varepsilon^{1/3}$ - a standard measure of CAT) estimated from on-board data (Sharman et al. 2014).
+These reports were issued between 2 h before and 1 h after 0000 UTC 7 February 2015.
+Table 1 provides details about the turbulence encounters such as type, altitude, time of occurrence, intensity of the turbulence, and the cubic root of the eddy dissipation rate $\varepsilon^{1/3}$ (a standard measure of CAT) estimated from onboard data (Sharman et al. 2014).